 Alcohol and IBS symptoms

-Alcohol itself is a gut irritant, meaning it can cause gut symptoms such as diarrhoea, bloating, pain and wind for anyone.
+Alcohol itself is a gut irritant, so it may worsen IBS symptoms regardless of which type you choose.
 For those who suffer with IBS, alcohol commonly exacerbates symptoms.
 Alcohol can also impact out gut microbiota (gut bacteria), so regularly drinking can lead to a disruption of our balance of good gut bacteria.

 Is alcohol low FODMAP?